Willie McCovey: Minor Leagues

-Major Leagues

 San Francisco Giants (1959–1973)

 In his Major League debut on July 30, 1959, McCovey went four-for-four against Hall-of-Famer Robin Roberts of the Philadelphia Phillies with two singles and two triples.
 McCovey found major league pitchers simpler to hit than minor leaguers because the major leaguers had better control of their pitches.
 In 52 major league games, he had a .354 batting average and 13 home runs.
 He was named the National League's (NL) Rookie of the Year.
 He won the NL Player of the Month Award in August, his first full month in the majors (.373, 8 HR, 22 RBI).
 He had a 22-game hitting streak, setting the mark for San Francisco Giants rookies, four short of the all-time team record.

 The 1960 season was disappointing for McCovey.
 Season-long struggles caused him to be demoted to the minor leagues at one point, and the San Francisco fans booed him relentlessly.
 In nearly twice as many games as the previous year (101 to 52), he still hit the same number of home runs (13), batting .238.

 McCovey was not the only first baseman on the Giants.
 First base was also the natural position of Orlando Cepeda, who had won the NL Rookie of the Year Award the year before McCovey and played about 60 games at the position in 1959 when McCovey was in the minor leagues.
 However, new manager Alvin Dark declared McCovey his first baseman for 1961, putting Cepeda in right field to begin the year.
 Dark also assigned Willie Mays as McCovey's roommate.

 In 1962, Dark decided to put Cepeda at first base full-time and move McCovey to the outfield.
 James S. Hirsch, who wrote a biography of Mays, reported that a recurring joke among the Giants "was that McCovey didn't need a glove to play the outfield, just a blindfold and a cigarette."
 Because McCovey had struggled against left-handed pitching, Dark played him only when a right-hander was starting and frequently pinch-hit for McCovey if a left-hander was brought in.
 Thus, McCovey played only 91 games, but he still hit 20 home runs.
 He helped the Giants to the World Series against the New York Yankees, the only World Series appearance of his career.
 He hit a home run against Ralph Terry in Game 2, which the Giants won 2–0.
 In the bottom of the ninth inning of Game 7, with two outs and the Giants trailing 1–0, Mays was on second base and Matty Alou was on third base.
 Any base hit would likely have won the championship for the Giants.
-McCovey hit a hard line drive that was snared by the Yankees' second baseman Bobby Richardson, ending the series with a Yankees' win.
+McCovey hit a hard line drive that was snared by the Yankees' second baseman Bobby Richardson, ending the series with a Yankees win.